-In the thirty one years I’ve been an educating jeweler, I’ve been asked, “what is in the alloy mix, (metals mixed in to gold for strength and ease of jewelry making,) for white gold and yellow gold?”
+In the thirty six years I’ve been a jeweler, I’ve been asked, “what is in the alloy mix, (metals mixed into gold for strength and ease of jewelry making,) for white gold and yellow gold?”
+People have also asked how do the alloys react to skin?
 The light bulb just went off in my head that I need to blog about this.

 White Gold With Nickel, The Most Common Mix